Personal Finance

 (Source: Finder.com)

-The survey also found that other popular methods of payment include personal loans (15%), home equity loans (9%), and lines of credit (8%).
-With so many options available, it can be difficult to decide which one is best for you.
+Other popular payment methods include personal loans (15%), home equity loans (9%), and credit lines (8%).
+With numerous options available, choosing the optimal method can prove challenging.

-If you’re considering using credit cards to pay for your holiday purchases, be sure to consider your interest rates and payment terms carefully.
-You may also want to consider using a rewards credit card to earn points or cash back on your holiday shopping.
+When considering credit cards for holiday purchases, carefully evaluate interest rates and payment terms.
+Consider rewards credit cards to earn points or cash back on holiday shopping.

 16% of Baby Boomers bend the truth about their age to get a discount